annabansi/elm_drupal_block/README.md

 ```

-Compile Elm to JavaScript, and place it to `/elm/build/elm-main.js`:
+Compile Elm to JavaScript, and place it to `/elm/build/elm-main.js` using the following command:

 ```bash
 $ elm-make src/Main.elm --output=build/elm-main.js